bkfunk/rating_wiki/README.md

 http://datahub.io/dataset/wikipedia-article-ratings/resource/8a218330-6ac3-40d1-ae0d-4224f57db214

 There are 4 dimensions on which a page could be rated:

 1. Trustworthy (`trust` in my cleaned dataset)
 2. Objective (`obj`)
 3. Complete (`comp`)
 4. Well-written (`writ`)

 A user could rate _any_ or _all_ dimensions for each page.
 In the data provided, in addition to the values for each rating dimension, we have:

-* Timestamp when the rating was submitted
+- Timestamp when the rating was submitted
-* `page_id` and page title, identifying the page being rated
+- `page_id` and page title, identifying the page being rated
-* `rev_id` identifying the particular version (i.e. "revsion") of the page that was rated
+- `rev_id` identifying the particular version (i.e. "revision") of the page that was rated
-* An indicator variable (`1` or `0`) indicating whether the user rating the page was logged in (the actual user's identity is anonymized out of the data)
+- An indicator variable (`1` or `0`) indicating whether the user rating the page was logged in (the actual user's identity is anonymized out of the data)

 Given the anonymized data, it is impossible to know whether users were able to rate a page more than once, but given the fact that most of the ratings come from non-logged-in users, it is certainly possible.

 My goal for this analysis was to first analyze the ratings data itself to see whether the ratings seemed to provide a useful measure of page quality.
 Then, I wanted to combine the ratings data with data on the actual page versions rated to look at how different kinds of edits affect the page's rating.
 Namely, is there a way to quantify which edits do the most to improve a page in any or all of the four rating dimensions?
 For example, are big edits (based on number of characters edited) better than small edits?
 Do small edits improve score for quality of writing (`writ`), while big edits improve completeness (`comp`)?
 Are logged-in users better editors than anonymous users?

 If there were a way to identify particularly helpful edits in terms of improving article quality, then Wikipedia could:

-* Give feedback to editors to help them learn to make the most effective edits, and give editors a sense of quantified accomplishment to keep them engaged
+- __Give feedback__ to editors to help them learn to make the most effective edits, and give editors a sense of quantified accomplishment to keep them engaged
-* Highlight pages in particular need of quality improvements for editors that are particularly good at providing such improvements (for example, prioritizing articles that are poorly written for editors that are good at revising prose and copyediting)
+- __Highlight pages__ in particular need of quality improvements for editors that are particularly good at providing such improvements (for example, prioritizing articles that are poorly written for editors that are good at revising prose and copyediting)
-* Create more bots to make certain algorithmic edits
+- Create more bots to make certain __algorithmic edits__
-* Identify editors that are malicious or that consistently degrade page quality
+- __Identify editors__ that are malicious or that consistently degrade page quality

 ## Cleaning Data
 The first step was cleaning the ratings data.
 The iPython Notebook showing all the cleaning code and output is [here][cleaning notebook].
 In addition to reshaping the data so that each rating has one observation, rather than four, I cut the data to a sample of some 79,000 ratings for 10,000 different pages.